When working in warehouses, you are normally surrounded by a lot of people doing their job but they may not always be

 9. Forklift Safety

-As the forklift is a common vehicle seen with any pallet delivery sent to a warehouse, it is important that all workers who operate a forklift, as well as those that work around one, know the safety precautions that must be made to avoid any incidents.
+As forklifts are common in any warehouse, it's important that all workers who operate a forklift, as well as those that work around one, know the safety precautions that must be made to avoid any incidents.

-Moreover, the machines have to be inspected regularly, as mentioned before, to help prevent warehouse accidents.
+Moreover, these machines have to be inspected regularly.

 10. Workplace Safety Markings